astronomer/docs/astro/cli/astro-deployment-airflow-variable-create.md

 :::tip

+This command is recommended for automated workflows.
 To run this command in an automated process such as a [CI/CD pipeline](set-up-ci-cd.md), set the following OS-level environment variables in a way that the Astro CLI can access them:

 - `ASTRONOMER_KEY_ID`
 - `ASTRONOMER_KEY_SECRET`